BookingEasy/booking-easy-wp/readme.txt

 1. How to identify my Sagenda account in WordPress?
 Copy the authentication code (token) from your Sagenda account and paste it into your WordPress installation

 == Upgrade Notice ==
-= 1.2.4 =
+= 1.2.5 =
 SAGENDA WP PLUGIN 1.2.X REQUIRE PHP 5.6 or 7.x  !
 FOR YOUR OWN SAFETY DON'T USE PHP VERSION OLDER THAN 5.6 THERE IS NO SECURITY PATCH -> http://php.net/supported-versions.php
+* Improved : Polish and Dutch translations.

+== Changelog ==

+= 1.2.4 =
 * FIXED : Important bug when using several bookable items.

-== Changelog ==

 = 1.2.3 =
 * BETA version.